 - Family Atmosphere.
 Church is to function more like a family rather than a corporation.
 It is to be relationship based.
 Foremost is each believer’s relationship with our Triune God, then with each other.
 In the essentials there is to be unity, in the non-essentials liberty, and in all things love.
 Further, churches are to be family-friendly.
 The church and the family are to be integrated, not segregated.
 Age-graded Sunday School and Children’s Church too often only serve to further divide families.
 Children belong in church meetings and Bible studies with their parents.

 - Treasuring Timeless Traditions.
 There are really only two choices for church practice: whatever it is that you want to do versus the ways of the apostles.
 We are committed to follow apostolic patterns (traditions) for church practice.
 These are practices that are derived directly from the New Testament, not church history.
 In short, we believe the patterns for church life evident in the New Testament are not merely descriptive, but are actually prescriptive (2Th 2:15, 1Co 11:2).
 How can we improve on God’s design?

 Such a church in an Asian or Latino country would certainly look different in outward style than one in a posh suburb of London.
 The food, music, language and homes would be unique to each culture, but the internal basics would still be the same.

-Our desire is to provide resources and training in how the early church met together in community.
+Our desire is to provide resources and training for church leaders in how the early church met together in community.
 To this end, we conduct Weekend Workshops on our Lord’s design for His church.
 On this web site you will find articles on New Testament church life, can listen to many topics being taught, view PowerPoints and watch videos from past conferences.
-You can also download ready to print PDF files to help you teach about early church practice.
+You can also download ready-to-print PDF files to help you teach about early church practice.